Is your Travel Blog a Hobby or a Business? | IRS Rules for Creators

 Accounting or professional-service fees.

-Personal or dual-purpose expenses must be separated.
+Personal or dual-purpose expenses have to be separated.
 For example, a vacation where only part of the trip involves paid work must be apportioned carefully.

-7. Why do so many Creators get it wrong?
+7. So, why do so many Creators get this wrong?

 Most creators who face IRS challenges don’t intend to mislead but they simply lack records.
 Payments from PayPal, Stripe, or affiliate networks can seem casual, but from the IRS’s perspective they are income.